 How to cool down

 Cooling down is similar to warming up.
-You generally continue your workout session, but at a slower pace and reduced intensity.
+You generally continue your workout session for five minutes or so, but at a slower pace and reduced intensity.

 Here are some examples of cool-down activities: